Code Enforcement Procedure

-The Code Enforcement procedure is a complaint-driven process.
+- The code enforcement procedure is largely a complaint-driven process.

-Occasionally, other information may be included with the letter such as a copy of the City Code Section and Subdivision.
+- Occasionally, other information may be included with the letter such as a copy of the city code section and language.

 - Violations that are quickly and easily remedied are required to comply within 2 to 10 days.

 - Violations that may require a more involved resolution are given up to 30 days.

 - The property owner may contact the inspector in person or by phone for further information regarding the city code, the enforcement process, or to seek a possible extension on the compliance date.